-In most cases, you’ll encounter two descriptions: The single braced and double braced hi hat stands.
+In most cases, you’ll encounter two descriptions: The single braced and double braced hi hat drum set stands.

 Single-braced hardware is standard (but not always) in medium weight hi hat stands.
-It’s pretty stable as the double braced hi hat stands.
+It’s pretty stable as a hi hat stand for double pedal.
 However, it’s somewhat less versatile.

-If your budget allows, I’d advise going for a double braced hi hat stand.
+If your budget allows, I’d advise going for a double braced legs.
 Why?
-For one, you can use your double braced hi hat stand as a double tom stand (pun intended).
+For one, you can use your double braced hi hat stand as a double tom mount stand (pun intended).

-Lastly, as you try to identify the best hi hat stand model for you, consider your budget.
+Lastly, as you try to identify the best hihat stand model for you, consider your budget.
 Ideally, tailor your budget to what you expect from a hi hat stand.
 If it’s a kids high hat, you need not spend much.
 However, you may have to spend much if are to use it for professional purposes.

 In the market, each hi hat stand comes with a different price, and the prices vary greatly.
 You will find a hi hat stand at a price below $100 while high-end models at over $600.

-If a basic hi hat stand is what you are after, a simple and affordable cymbal stand should do.
+If best budget hi hats are what you are after, a simple and affordable cymbal stand should do.
 On the other hand, pricier options are ideal if you intend to gig regularly or add extra pedals.